harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

 An Application Service is used by clients (presentation layer) to perform operations (use cases) in the application.

-Application service interface and DTOs are located in **.Application.Shared** project.
+Application service interfaces and DTOs are located in the **.Application.Shared** project.
 We are creating an application service to get people from the server.
 So, first we need to create an **interface** to define the person application service (while this interface is optional,